 - generally being more comfortable than traditional dentures, with less gum and cheek irritation.

-- being unobtrusive, as they have either a chrome or acrylic base that looks like gum.
+- They are unobtrusive, as they have a chrome or acrylic base that looks like gum.

-- they won’t accidentally slip or fall out of your mouth, so you can be confident of talking and laughing freely in front of others.
+- they won’t accidentally slip or fall out of your mouth, so you can be confident in talking and laughing freely in front of others.

-- the implants functioning like tooth roots, helping to preserve your jaw bone.
+- the implants function like tooth roots, helping to preserve your jaw bone.
 More jawbone loss is typically associated with traditional dentures.

 - they typically don’t need repairing or replacing as often as traditional dentures that tend to wear away the jawbone over time.